-I properly love a Sunday lunch, whatever day it comes and whatever time of year.
-Pictured at the top is the Christmas dinner I made – one of the finest roast dinners of the year always – and I was rather pleased with it.
-Of course it was photographed before gravy and bread sauce were poured.
+I properly love a roast, whatever day it comes along and whatever the time of year.
+Pictured at the top is the Christmas dinner I made for my family in 2022 – one of the finest roast dinners of the year always – and I was rather pleased with it.
+Of course, it was photographed before gravy and bread sauce were poured.
 I’m not an animal.
-I’m not adding all the Christmas trimmings on to this list though, no cranberry or pigs in blankets here I’m afraid.
+I’m not adding all the Christmas trimmings to this list though, no cranberry or pigs in blankets here I’m afraid.
 Same for your sprouts.

-I used to make a Christmas dinner for 10 to 20 people each year on our annual Christmas II celebration.
-It was in the week between Christmas and New Year, when you were done seeing family and had chance to catch up with friends again.
-I have great memories of recreating Christmas in full, but I think really cooking for all my mates was the best bit.
+I used to make a Christmas dinner for 10 to 20 people each year for our annual Christmas II celebration.
+It was in our pre-kids life.
+The week between Christmas and New Year, when you were done seeing family and had a chance to catch up with friends again.
+I have great memories of recreating Christmas in full, but I think cooking for all my mates was the best bit.

 I also love dinners made by someone else.
-Fine dining Sunday dinner tends to be tasty, but fiddly and not quite hitting the spot in the hearty stakes, IMHO.
-But you can’t beat a down and dirty, pile em high and serve it cheap pub carvery.
-Even the cheapest pub carvery can be a real homecooked heart-winner – I think of the White Lion dish we had a couple of months back for £4.50.
-Absolutely hit the spot, and served with a pint of mild thank you very much.
+Fine dining Sunday dinner tends to be tasty, but fiddly and they never quite hit the spot in the hearty stakes.
+But you can’t beat a ‘down and dirty, pile ’em high and serve it cheap’ pub carvery.
+Even the cheapest pub carvery can be a real homecooked heart-winner – I think of the White Lion, Wellington meal we had a couple of months back for a princely £4.50.
+It absolutely hit the spot, and was served with a delightful pint of mild thank you very much.

 The best roast dinner I’ve had most recently though, was the Pheasant at Admaston.
-It falls somewhere in the middle on the quality spectrum.
+It falls somewhere in the middle of the quality spectrum.
 Really great, locally sourced meat, but without the pretension.
 Pile it high, but keep the veggies in a separate bowl to keep it nice.
-Reminds me to go back.
+Writing of it reminds me that I must go back.

 Well, I’ve kept you waiting long enough.
 Here you go, you eager beavers.
 And a couple of points: